-KEY AUDIT MATTER RESPONSE TO KEY AUDIT MATTER Valuation of trade Principal Audit Procedures receivables

-Trade comprise a significant controls assets of the Group.

-Accordingly, estimation of the allowance for trade receivables is significant judgement area and is therefore considered a key audit matter.

-Our audit approach was a receivables combination of test of internal and substantive portion of the liquid procedures which included the following:

-- the Evaluate and test the controls managing segmentwise trade receivables and subsequent recovery. - Validated the assumptions underlying the Expected Credit Loss policy as per Ind AS 109. - · Assess the recoverability and provisions of long outstanding/ disputed receivables where doubtful considered for recovery. - Obtain independent confirmations and perform alternate audit procedures in case of non-responses. - Assess the appropriateness and completeness of the related disclosure.

-Existence & Valuation Principal Audit Procedures of inventory a significant portion controls of the Group.
-Various following: procedures involved in validating inventory quantities across locations.

-Our audit approach was a Inventory comprises combination of test of internal substantive of the liquid assets procedures which included the

-- Identify and assess segmentwise slow moving material for valuation and the process of providing provision to capture obsolescence. - Overall inventory reconciliation including opening stock, purchases, consumption and closing stock. - Review the policy of physical verification of inventory and its operational implementation. - Obtain net realisable value for all products and evaluate reasonableness of carrying value of inventories. - Assess the appropriateness and completeness of the related disclosure.
+KEY AUDIT MATTER RESPONSE TO KEY AUDIT MATTER Valuation of trade receivables Trade receivables comprise a significant portion of the liquid assets of the Group.
+Accordingly, the estimation of the allowance for trade receivables is a significant judgement area and is therefore considered a key audit matter.
+Principal Audit Procedures Our audit approach was a combination of test of internal controls and substantive procedures which included the following: Evaluate and test the controls for managing segmentwise trade receivables and subsequent recovery.
+Validated the assumptions underlying the Expected Credit Loss policy as per Ind AS 109.
+Assess the recoverability and provisions of long outstanding/ disputed receivables where considered doubtful for recovery.
+Obtain independent confirmations and perform alternate audit procedures in case of non-responses.
+Assess the appropriateness and completeness of the related disclosure.
+Existence & Valuation of inventory Inventory comprises a significant portion of the liquid assets of the Group.
+Various procedures are involved in validating inventory quantities across locations.
+Principal Audit Procedures Our audit approach was a combination of test of internal controls and substantive procedures which included the following: Identify and assess segmentwise slow moving material for valuation and the process of providing provision to capture obsolescence.
+Overall inventory reconciliation including opening stock, purchases, consumption and closing stock.
+Review the policy of physical verification of inventory and its operational implementation.
+Obtain net realisable value for all products and evaluate reasonableness of carrying value of inventories.
+Assess the appropriateness and completeness of the related disclosure.